-The Michigan ACE Women’s Network, through its Professional Development Committee, established a senior-level leadership shadow program for women who aspire toward senior-level positions.
+The Michigan ACE Women’s Network, through its Professional Development Committee, established a senior-level leadership shadow program for women who aspire toward those positions.

-MI-ACE will oversee the application and pairing process, and award a $1,000 scholarship to each participant who meets the expectations of the job shadow experience.
+Applications for the next cohort will be accepted in July 2020.
+MI-ACE will oversee the application and pairing process, and award a $500 scholarship to each participant who meets the expectations of the job shadow experience.

-Questions can be directed to Marlene Kowalski-Braun, MI-ACE executive board member and GVSU associate vice provost for Student Affairs and Inclusion and Equity, at email@example.com or (616) 331-3585.
+Questions can be directed to Marlene Kowalski-Braun, MI-ACE executive board member and associate vice president for inclusion and student affairs at GVSU, at email@example.com.